Amhspencer/IntakeApp/README.md

 Note: Partners, Clients, and BCEF admins are the three stakeholders that will have some form of direct or indirect interaction with this app.

+=== Deploy to heroku ===
+- If "push heroku master" is rejected, make a new folder and clone everything from local app to that new folder.
+- Heroku DB error: should run "heroku run rake db:migrate" and "herku run rake db:seed" again

+=== Info ===
 Introduction interview video with BCEF: http://youtu.be/C0hG3FG5_zg